-Do respondents agree with the MCA's view that the risk free rate should be established by reference to the current yield to maturity on Malta Government bonds with maturity ranging between 5 and 10 years?
+Proposed decision 6.1: Do respondents agree with the MCA's view that the risk free rate should be established by reference to the current yield to maturity on Malta Government bonds with maturity ranging between 5 and 10 years?

-Do respondents agree that a nominal risk free rate ranging between 3.9% and 4.2% is appropriate for calculating the WACC?
+Proposed decision 6.2: Do respondents agree that a nominal risk free rate ranging between 3.9% and 4.2% is appropriate for calculating the WACC?